-Expected outcome Effective and efficient governance of the Agency's portfolio The Agency's portfolio Note: intermediate outcomes will be The Agency's activities provide value for money guaranteed to EU citizens and businesses across the EU The agreeded outcomes have been further detailed in the following intermediate outcomes: further finetuned in future SPDs The expected outcomes have been further detailed in the following intermediate outcomes: jurther finetunea in juture 3PDS Digitalisation of the Agency: Single source of data for internal access; Single source of data for external access; Data is only introduced once Staff understand the mission and vision of the Agency, internalise it and have the flexibility, the ownership/ autonomy with their activities, and a clear mutual understanding of their roles and responsibilities to actively contribute to the strategic direction of the Agency 3.
-The Agency has a sound and agile governance framework, whose processes and administration favour clarity, efficiency and decision making at the right level.
-4. The SPD process steers the Agency' strategy and multi-annual work programme development in an integrated, evidence-based, and coordinated manner as well as the monitoring of its effectiveness.
-This can be achieved through interfacing with the internal stakeholders owning the strategies and the external stakeholders (EC, EB strategic calendar, etc) 5.
-SPD is the single reference (for internal and external stakeholders) for all critical tactical information providing the overarching view on the implementation of the projects and services 6.
-The Agency is a learning, ethical, legally complying organisation where the decision-making, the strong financial control, the monitoring, and reporting processes give the ED the assurance of best value for money Outcome indicators Note: they will be further developed in future SPDs Budget discipline (% of deviation from annual budget) Data is FAIR, measured on a scale Progress towards outcome in 2023 Proper SPD-CAAR cycle implemented, with a clear focus on compliance and performance; Strengthening plan actions for 2023 implemented Feasibility check to measure the Agency reputation and stakeholder's satisfaction via sentiment analysis; collect feedback re. the website Effective Data Governance in place with Reference Data appropriation Driving an organisational culture change Expected resource envelope: Human resources 28 26.54 FTE's + 3.88 additional FTE's from SAP implementation (recruitments expected to happen in a phased approach in 2023) Financial resources 29 € 357,800 Fee-based No
+Effective and efficient governance of the Agency's portfolio The Agency's activities provide value for money guaranteed to EU citizens and businesses across the EU The expected outcomes have been further detailed in the following intermediate outcomes: Digitalisation of the Agency: Single source of data for internal access; Single source of data for external access; Data is only introduced once Expected outcome Staff understand the mission and vision of the Agency, internalise it and have the flexibility, the ownership/ autonomy with their activities, and a clear mutual understanding of their roles and responsibilities to actively contribute to the strategic direction of the Agency Note: intermediate outcomes will be further finetuned in future SPDs The Agency has a sound and agile governance framework, whose processes and administration favour clarity, efficiency and decision making at the right level.
+The SPD process steers the Agency' strategy and multi-annual work programme development in an integrated, evidence-based, and coordinated manner as well as the monitoring of its effectiveness.
+This can be achieved through interfacing with the internal stakeholders owning the strategies and the external stakeholders (EC, EB strategic calendar, etc) SPD is the single reference (for internal and external stakeholders) for all critical tactical information providing the overarching view on the implementation of the projects and services The Agency is a learning, ethical, legally complying organisation where the decision-making, the strong financial control, the monitoring, and reporting processes give the ED the assurance of best value for money Outcome indicators Note: they will be further developed in Budget discipline (% of deviation from annual budget) future SPDs Data is FAIR, measured on a scale Proper SPD-CAAR cycle implemented, with a clear focus on compliance and performance; Strengthening plan actions for 2023 implemented Feasibility check to measure the Agency reputation and stakeholder's satisfaction via sentiment analysis; collect feedback re. the website Progress towards outcome in 2023 Effective Data Governance in place with Reference Data appropriation Driving an organisational culture change Expected resource envelope: Human resources(28) 26.54 FTE's + 3.88 additional FTE's from SAP implementation (recruitments expected to happen in a phased approach in 2023) Financial resources(29) € 357,800 Fee-based No

-28 The human resources are shown in FTE, not headcount.
+$^(^{28})$ The human resources are shown in FTE, not headcount.
 For more information, please refer to Annex IV.

-29 The financial resources shown here only take into account the operational expenditures.
+(29) The financial resources shown here only take into account the operational expenditures.
 For a comprehensive view on the financial resources including all costs such as staff salary, IT costs etc, please refer to Annex II.